 What is it about CarPlay that will make any of us translate our love for the iPhone into the car?
-Why, Siri of course!
+Why Siri of course!
 The pervasive, smart quipping, and rhetoric princess that we’ve come to embrace in our palms, aka the dependable personal assistant.
-It is Siri that will lead the charge with CarPlay, helping perform a variety of functions in the car i.e. placing phone calls, getting our directions right, and generally minimising the amount of time our eyes leaves the road.
+It is Siri that will lead the charge with CarPlay, helping perform a variety of functions in the car i.e. placing phone calls, getting our directions right, and generally minimizing the amount of time our eyes leave the road.

 Let’s be clear as to what Apple’s CarPlay actually does: your iPhone gets transformed into an infotainment command center in your car, with your voice doing most of the dictating.
 All you need of course, besides an iPhone, is a CarPlay compatible vehicle.

 Because cars take much longer to develop than tech products, it is important for the iPhone and its orator to take charge, considering a vast gulf in product life-cycles.

 We all know that music is a huge part of any car experience, and it just so happens to be something Apple invests considerably in.
 While your music can be interrupted at any point by a text message, for instance, Siri assumes plenty of responsibility between playlist requests and having your messages read out to you before you give a green light for any reply.

 Of course, there is your touchscreen display and knobs you can fiddle with for anything else, but why would you take your eyes off the road when Pokemon Go players are such a force to be reckoned with these days.

 Apple CarPlay by the way is compatible with iPhone 5 onwards, and on iOS 7.1 and above.